Agave americana 'Mediopicta'

 Agave americana var. mediopicta, Agave americana var. medio-picta, Agave americana subsp. mediopicta

-Agave americana ‘Mediopicta’ is a solitary or slowly clumping, leaf-succulent.
+Agave americana 'Mediopicta' is a highly ornamental succulent with variegated leaves.
 This cultivar is smaller than Agave americana.
-It grows up to 5 feet (1.5 m) tall and up to 8 feet (2.4 m) wide.
-The leaves are slightly recurved, twisted and have a strong yellow variegation in the middle.
-They have recurved spines on the margins and a long terminal spine.
-The flowers are yellow-green flowers.
-It doesn’t bloom until it is a decade or so old (not a century!) and the flowering plant dies after flowering.
+It grows up to 5 feet (1.5 m) tall and 8 feet (2.4 m) wide.
+Leaves are slightly recurved, twisted, and have strong yellow variegation in the middle.
+In addition, they have recurved spines on the margins and a long terminal spine.
+The rosette does not bloom until it is a decade or so old (not a century!), and it dies after flowering.
+The flowers are yellow-green and appear on a tall and stout stalk, branched near the top.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).